zhangbsn-gt/developer.gov.sg/collections/_posts/2021-06-15-CStack-signup.md

   - resilience
 ---

-In the [January 2021 issue] (https://sgdcs.sgnet.gov.sg/sites/tech/SNDigiGov/Programmes/Resources/Documents/GCC%20Newsletter/2021/20210122_GCC%20Newsletter%20January%202021.pdf#page=3) of Government on Commercial Cloud (GCC) newsletter, we introduced the Container Stack (CStack), its key features and benefits.
-CStack, a cloud-based container hosting platform, is one of the Runtime components within the Base Layer of the Singapore Government Tech Stack (SGTS).
+[Container Stack (CStack)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/runtime/container-stack) is a cloud-based container hosting platform, is one of the Runtime components within the Base Layer of the Singapore Government Tech Stack (SGTS).
 The CStack platform launched Minimum Viable Product (MVP)* in May 2021 and can now be used to build and deploy containerised applications, from a development environment to a running production setup.
 With CStack, Agencies can:

 ### HARNESSING CONTAINER AND KUBERNETES TECHNOLOGIES IN APPLICATION-BUILDING